vroger11/vroger11.github.io/_posts/2022-10-30-my-phd-experience.md

 lang: en
 ---

-It has been a while, no second year review due to mixed feelings during covid.
-But thanks to my supervisors, I managed to overcome negative thinking.
-Thanks to them, I managed to finish my work, and I am now proud to be a PhD in computer science 🎉.
+It's been a while; there was no second-year review due to mixed feelings during COVID.
+But thanks to my supervisors, I managed to overcome my negative thoughts.
+I am now proud to be a Doctor of Computer Science 🎉.

+As a reminder, this thesis was supervised by [Julien Pinquier](https://www.irit.fr/~Julien.Pinquier/index_en.php), [Jérôme Farinas](https://www.irit.fr/~Jerome.Farinas/), and [Virginie Woisard](https://lnpl.univ-tlse2.fr/accueil/membres/virginie-woisard).
+It was conducted at [IRIT](https://www.irit.fr/) (Toulouse, France).

 In this post, I will share with you a summary of my work, some feelings and advises I have to share.

-# Thesis summary
+## Thesis summary

 People with head and neck cancers have speech difficulties after surgery or radiation therapy.
 It is important for health practitioners to have a measure that reflects the severity of speech.
 To produce this measure, a perceptual study is commonly performed with a group of five to six clinical experts.
 This process limits the use of this assessment in practice.
 Thus, the creation of an automatic measure, similar to the severity index, would allow a better follow-up of the patients by facilitating its obtaining.

 To realize such a measure, we relied on a reading task, classically performed.
 We used the recordings of the cancer corpus, which includes more than 100 people [^1].
 This corpus represents about one hour of recording to model the severity index.
 In this PhD work, a review of state-of-the-art methods on speech, emotion and speaker recognition using little data was undertaken.
 We then attempted to model severity using transfer learning and deep learning.
 Since the results were not usable, we turned to the so-called « few shot » techniques (learning from only a few examples).
 Thus, after promising first attempts at phoneme recognition[^2], we obtained promising results for categorizing the severity of patients.
 Nevertheless, the exploitation of these results for a medical application would require improvements.